 Laying the groundwork for proper CRO research can help you to uncover important insights about your visitors.

-More importantly, insights that are based on facts and figures vs. an inkling will help you to discover the tried and true results.
+More importantly, insights that are based on facts and figures — and not your gut — will help you make updates that will generate results.

-The more accurate the picture of your audience is, the better you can strategize and tailor to each of your visitor’s needs on your landing pages, which will in turn, lead to higher conversion rates.
+The more accurate the picture of your audience is, the better you can strategize and tailor to each of your visitor’s needs on your landing pages.
+And that, in turn, leads to higher conversion rates.
+Science!